Rescue # 17-DUNCAN

 Rescue #7 = Rosie 4/13/19, age 11

-Rosie was in a very loving home for her entire life but she lost her human dad last year and her elderly mom can no longer care for her.
+Rosie was in a very loving home for her entire life but she lost her human dad last year and her elderly mom could no longer care for her.
 As you can see she is overweight - her weight is currently just shy of 26 pounds and she will need to lose ten pounds.
 She will be in long term foster care while we get her back in shape.
 Having a dachshund that much overweight reduces their life span and puts so much additional pressure on their joints and back.

 UPDATE - we lost Rosie on 4.26.19.
 Rosie had not eaten for a few days so our vet did an X-ray and determined she had liver cancer.
 She had been sick for awhile and it went undiagnosed.
 Fly high sweet girl.
 Though we only knew you for 13 days, you were certainly one of the sweetest dogs ever.
 You will be forever in our hearts and the next dog we rescue will be in your honor. <3